Guide to Chilean and Argentinean Wine

 Chile's signature grape is Carmenere, mistakenly importing cuttings from Bordeaux in the 1800's.
 It also produces world-class Cabernet Sauvignon, Pinot Noir and of course, Malbec.

-Chile continues to invest in new viticultural practices and modern wine making technologies to keep with changing trends and to sustain the industry longer term.
+Chile continues to invest in new viticultural practices and modern wine making technologies to keep up with changing trends and to sustain the industry longer term.

 Argentinian Wine